rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

 <ol start=2>
     <li>Click <b>No service Group Monitor Binding</b> and select the required
     monitoring binding.
-In this case, choose the HTTP NetScaler that has a monitor for HTTP pre-configured.</li>
+In this case, choose the HTTP NetScaler that has a monitor for HTTP preconfigured.</li>
     <li>Click the search arrow, select <b>http-ecv > Bind</b>.</li>
     <li>Click <b>Done</b>.</li>
 </ol>

    ![]({% asset_path 2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler/Picture11.png %})

-#### D. Create a virtual server
+#### Create a virtual server

-To create a virtual server, perform teh following steps:
+To create a virtual server, perform the following steps:

 1. Create a virtual server by choosing **Configuration > Traffic Management > Load Balancing > Virtual Servers**.
 2. Click **Add**.
 3. Give the virtual server a name.
 4. Set the protocol to `HTTP`.
-5. Specify the IP address, which should be the VIP (the NetScaler presents to the outside world).
+5. Specify the IP address, which should be the VIP that NetScaler presents to the outside world.
 6. Set the port to `80`.
 7. Click **OK**.